applicaster/developer.applicaster.com/book/quick-brick/Beta-guidelines.md

 ### Plugins

-You can easily and freely create plugins for ui components or full screen experiences.
+You can easily and freely create plugins for ui components or fullscreen experiences.
 The only pre-requisite is for these plugins to be whitelisted.
 QuickBrick plugins can leverage the following data :

 - app data (same props currently passed to all RN components)